arongsamuel/brain_doom/README.md

 # brain_doom
-This repo shows how to automate doom-scrolling to maximize your brainrot
+This repo shows how to automate doom-scrolling using your camera and facial movements to maximize your brainrot.

 ## Requirements
 - OpenCV
 - Mediapipe
 - ADB

 ```
-pip install -r requirements.txt
+python doom.py
 ```
+Also packaged as a stand-alone Windows app